ArchLinuxStudio/.github/profile/README.md

 We are an arch linux community.
 We are not the official arch linux organization.
 We have nothing to do with archlinux-cn.
+We do not have any profitable projects.

 ArchLinuxStudio is dedicated to promoting the free software movement in China and at the same time dedicated to promoting the democratic process in China.